How to Route Calls With an Automated Phone System and Avoid Voicemail Jail

-First impressions count and can destroy business, especially when a potential customer calls a business and is treated poorly by the phone system.
+First impressions count and can destroy a business relationship, especially when a potential customer calls a business and is treated poorly on the phone.

 It's Important To Make Callers Feel Wanted